 She sat right in the front row of a Connected Families parenting workshop.
-For the first part of the teaching she listened wide-eyed and engaged enthusiastically.
-Then things changed.
+For the first part of the teaching, she listened wide-eyed and engaged enthusiastically.

-As we taught about the importance of loving, joy-filled connection she started to avoid eye contact.
+As we taught about the importance of loving and joy-filled connection, she started to avoid eye contact.
 She stopped talking and looked at the floor most of the time.
-Afterward I approached her and prodded, “Something changed for you.
+Afterward, I (Jim) approached her and prodded, “Something changed for you.
 Are you OK?”

 The tears formed instantly and were falling by the time she spoke:

 “For the first time in my life, I’ve realized that the reason I have such a hard time connecting with my son is that no one ever really connected with me.”